-Big data examines large amounts of data to uncover hidden patterns, insights and trends within the industry and could potentially give companies a competitive advantage by understanding the needs of the candidates, their values and work ethic.
+Big data in recruiting examines large amounts of data to uncover hidden patterns, insights and trends within the industry and could potentially give companies a competitive advantage by understanding the needs of the candidates, their values and work ethic.
 As a result, it can help shape your recruitment strategy, including the remuneration and benefits package to satisfy your current and future employee’s needs.

 We are entering a new era and millennials (also known as generation y, born between 1980-1999) are reshaping the workplace like we’ve never seen before.
 Their values and work ethic are completely different to the previous generations of baby boomers and generation x, so unless the hiring manager is a millennial themselves, as we go through this transition period, it is unlikely you will understand the needs of millennials, what they value and what motivates them.